tbspweb/tbspedia/Appendix_K__Boreal_Patrol.md

 # Appendix K: Boreal Patrol

 We no longer are required to do Boreal Patrols.
+There are opportunities for medical work with other ski areas.